nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * 2.1.1.
 Introduction to ExchangeCourseMapper
    * Test Case: `commands` <br/>
    * Expected: Prints out the summarised list of possible commands in ExchangeCourseMapper.
 * 2.1.2.
-More details for each command
+More details for each command listed by the `commands` command
-  * Test Case: `help ACTION`, where `ACTION` is one of the commands listed by `commands`.<br/>
+  * Test Case: `help add` <br/>
-  * Expected: Prints out the function of each command and the valid command format.
+  * Expected: Prints out the function of the add function and the valid command format.

 #### 2.2 Obtain names of Partner Universities in Oceania
 * 2.2.1 List all Partner Universities (PUs) in Oceania